-double gamma(double x); double gamma_r(double x, int ); Note Despite their names, these functions compute the logarithm of the gamma function, not the gamma function itself.
-To compute the gamma function itself, use tgamma(). a These functions are deprecated.
+double gamma(double x); double gamma_r(double x, int ); Note Despite their names, these functions confunction itself.
+To compute the gamma mpute the logarithm of the gamma function, not the gamma function itself, use tgamma(). --- Note --- These functions are deprecated.